 In France, Hamida Djandoubi was the victim of the last guillotine execution.
 Eugen Weidmann was the last to face such a date in public.

-It was also, apparently, an effective form of execution and social entertainment even as recently as the early 20th century.
+It was also, apparently, an effective form of execution and social entertainment even as recently as the late 20th century.

 That’s right, the last execution by guillotine was carried out on Sept.
 10, 1977.
 That’s a whole five months after the first Star Wars movie debuted in theaters, and around the same time that kids around America were waiting to get their hands on a brand new Atari gaming system.